 Marantz PM66SE Amplifier Repair

 This Marantz PM66SE (Special Edition) was given to me by a friend as he hadn't used it for a few years.
-The PM66SE was released in 1997 and it was generally well received at the time, with excellent sound quality for the price.
+The PM66SE was released in 1997 and it received favourable reviews at the time, with excellent sound quality for the price.

 It was working when I received it however there were some issues.
 It seemed to be low in output and the balance of the speakers wasn't even, although it we still usable with the balance control adjusted to one side.